Lay press articles - methodology

-Here we summarise the methods we have used.
+Here we summarise the methods we have used for the lay press articles.
 The Google News search tool is used to capture data from online news sources.
 Articles matching the search terms are loaded into a database every hour.
 Product and location labels are applied automatically, by means of a pattern matching algorithm for product names, and an open source library called CLIFF for locations.
 Trained analysts then correct or refine automated labels and add further categorisation information to content in the database through a web-based interface.
 The labelled data then serve as training data for a machine learning algorithm that applies tentative labels to new data as it enters the system.

 The MQM Globe web application is based on the Cesium ion platform and Angular web framework.
 These choices were based on community support availability and longevity.
 Its technology supports mobile and tablets although the user interface is not currently optimised for it.